 - These deadlines are accurate to the best of our knowledge, but some states may have changed their statutes due to newly passed laws or court decisions.

 This chart should be used only as a rough guide.
-To talk with a lawyer about what time period applies to your case, browse our active lawsuits and request a free case review.
+To get legal advice regarding the specific time period for your case, browse our active lawsuits and request a free case review.

 Period of Limitation by StateSee Your State’s Filing Deadline